valet-bridge/valet/README.md

 Introduction
 ============
 Valet calculates the "Valet score" for pairs in a bridge tournament.
-It is similar to the "Butler score", but it splits a pair's performance into several components:
+It is an improved "Butler score" that splits a pair's performance into several components:
 * Bidding,
 * Declarer play,
 * Defense, optionally divided into opening lead and subsequent defense.

+The sum of the components is effectively the Butler score.

 Unlike the Butler score, the Valet score can be applied in principle to all kinds of tournament forms including matchpointed pairs.
 It does require a fair quantity of data to provide meaningful results.
 It will not be very meaningful in the local duplicate, although it could be applied across all the club evenings in a year, perhaps.